654 results on '"P. Luczak"'

 - Subjects

-Epidemiology ,Public Health ,Health Sciences ,Tobacco ,Clinical Research ,Tobacco Smoke and Health ,Prevention ,Behavioral and Social Science ,3.1 Primary prevention interventions to modify behaviours or promote wellbeing ,Cancer ,Good Health and Well Being ,Young Adult ,Male ,Humans ,Adult ,Adolescent ,Female ,Cigarette Smoking ,Electronic Nicotine Delivery Systems ,Smoking Cessation ,Smokers ,Tobacco Products ,Clinical Sciences ,Public Health and Health Services ,Marketing ,Public health - Abstract
+Epidemiology ,Public Health ,Health Sciences ,Tobacco Smoke and Health ,Clinical Research ,Tobacco ,Prevention ,Behavioral and Social Science ,3.1 Primary prevention interventions to modify behaviours or promote wellbeing ,Cancer ,Good Health and Well Being ,Young Adult ,Male ,Humans ,Adult ,Adolescent ,Female ,Cigarette Smoking ,Electronic Nicotine Delivery Systems ,Smoking Cessation ,Smokers ,Tobacco Products ,Clinical Sciences ,Public Health and Health Services ,Marketing ,Public health - Abstract

 IntroductionThere is increasing recognition that non-daily cigarette smoking is common in early adulthood but less is known about its stability over time, or what influences transitions to heavier or nonsmoking.
 We examined the stability of non-daily smoking in a sample of young adults, and tested whether social and cognitive factors predicted transitions to other smoking patterns over time.Aims and methodsParticipants were 579 young adults (18-24 years old at enrollment, 52% male) who were non-daily and never-daily cigarette smokers and California residents.
 Participants completed 13 waves of assessment over 3 years.
 We used descriptive statistics to evaluate the frequency of consistent abstinence, defined as no cigarette use at two consecutive waves and no cigarette use at any subsequent waves.
 Cox and logistic regression were used to test predictors of consistent abstinence.ResultsWe found that 55% of participants smoked intermittently throughout the study, while 43% were consistently abstinent by the end of the study; few transitioned to daily smoking.
 Stopping smoking was associated with having fewer smoking friends, smoking less in social situations, having lower positive reinforcement expectancies for smoking, and having stronger intent to quit.
 Post hoc analyses indicated those who stopped smoking tended to report reductions in positive reinforcement expectancies and increased intent to quit in the 6 months before stopping.ConclusionsFindings suggest a substantial minority of young adult non-daily smokers may stop on their own, but that the majority continue smoking and may require intervention.
 Interventions for this population should address social motives and reinforcement expectancies.ImplicationsThe majority of young adults who are non-daily cigarette smokers appear to maintain this habit over an extended period and may require intervention.
 Interventions that focus on reducing expectancies for positive effects of and social motives for cigarette use and on increasing intent to quit smoking may be most effective.